 Natalie Mannix, principal trombonist of the Delaware Symphony, is an avid soloist, chamber musician, orchestral performer and educator.
 In fall of 2016 she began her current position as Assistant Professor of Trombone at the University of North Texas after teaching 8 years at Towson University in Baltimore.
 Previously, she was a member of the United States Navy Band in Washington, DC for over 9 years where she performed with the brass quintet, concert and ceremonial band.

-Dr. Fabiana Claure is a multifaceted concert pianist and entrepreneur with an extensive career in performing, teaching, and music entrepreneurship.
-Her musical and business experience, as well as her international background—having lived in the US, Bolivia, and Cuba—have allowed her to gain an empowering and global perspective towards music education and career development.
+Fabiana Claure is a multifaceted concert pianist, educator, and entrepreneur.
+Her diverse musical career and successful business experience, as well as her international background—having lived in the US, Bolivia, and Cuba—have allowed her to gain an empowering and global perspective towards music and entrepreneurship education.

 Carl Lundgren(tenor) is from Calgary, Alberta, Canada, and currently is a freelance trombonist/composer/arranger in the DFW area.
 While completing his Master's degree at the University of North Texas, he had extensive experience teaching private lessons, coaching chamber music, and directing ensembles as a Teaching Fellow.
 He studied with Jan Kagarice, Tony Baker, Vern Kagarice and Steve Wiest.
 He is a former member of the six-time Grammy-nominated One O’Clock Lab Band, whose CD "Lab 2009" was nominated for two Grammys.